AMEv2/AMEv2.github.io/docs/hardware/description.md

  - JST-XH for most of them.
  - XT-60 Female for the DC-input.
 12V - 60V, max 30A
  - XT-60 Male for ZVS Induction board
- - Standard 4 pin Fan connectors
+ - Standard 4 pin Fan connectors for fans and pump